VPFA Leadership Excellence and Development Series

 Employee and Labor Relations (ELR) and Performance Management

 All sessions are scheduled as in-person training--there are no remote participation options at this point.
 Full-day sessions will include breakfast and lunch.
 Half-day sessions will include breakfast.
-These are the dates for the July-Dec 2023 LEADS sessions--it is unlikely that these will change but there is always that possibility.
+These are the dates for the July-December 2025 LEADS sessions--it is unlikely but possible that these dates will change.

 Frequently Asked Questions